MultiSafepay/docs/content/payment-methods/riverty.md

 # Activation

-To activate Riverty for your account, email Riverty at <sales@riverty.nl>
+To activate Riverty for your account, email Riverty at <sales@riverty.com>

 Riverty provides you with an API key per country and per site, and you must accept Riverty's terms and conditions for each.